 The inside of the mouth is normally lined with a special type of skin called mucosa, that feels smooth to the touch and coral pink in color.
 If you notice any distinct changes in this appearance it could be indicative of a pathologic problem that needs immediate attention.
 The most serious of these is oral cancer.

-The following symptoms can be warning signs at the beginning of a cancerous growth or a pathologic process:
+The following symptoms can be warning signs of the beginning of a cancerous growth or a pathologic process:

 - Reddish patches (erythroplasia) or whitish patches (leukoplakia) in the mouth.